Avnerus/ma_thesis/thesis.md

 The controller's web client then uses the Janus client library to obtain a reference to a standard WebRTC video resource containing the stream.

 ### Display
 A 5-inch LCD display by Waveshare is connected to the Raspberry Pi via the HDMI port and supports a resolution of up to 800x480.
-The display runs a full screen web browser (to be detailed in the next section).
+The display runs a full screen web browser (web software is detailed in the next sections).

 ### Speech
 HITODAMA can receive text sentences and transform them into speech using cloud services.
 A Bluetooth speaker was used to output audio.
-The voice module attempts to portray gender neutrality by applying downward pitch modification on a female text-to-speech model.
+The voice module attempts to portray gender neutrality by applying downward pitch modification on a female text-to-speech model using the Tone.js library^[https://tonejs.github.io/].

 # Systems and software architecture

 ## Overview

-[@Fig:architecture] describes the overall systems architecture offered by HITODAMA, separated across three different physical locations: 1) The controller's whereabouts.
-2) The robot's location.
-3) An external gateway server operating online.
+[@Fig:architecture] describes the overall systems architecture offered by HITODAMA, separated across three different physical locations: (1) The controller's whereabouts, (2) The robot's location, and (3) An external gateway server operating online.
 At the front, two web applications are operating the experience: One control application running on the controller's device (phone or desktop) and one web application running on the robot and displayed on the HDMI screen.
 At the backend, several different components are integrated.
 The following sections describe each of them in detail.

 ![Architecture overview, divided by physical hardware and main software components](images/architecture.jpg){#fig:architecture width=80%}

 ## Buildroot & WPE
-A web infrastructure is suited for interaction app development due to its openness and accessibility.
+Web infrastructure is suited for interaction app development due to its openness and accessibility.
 However, there are still many challenges in running web applications on small and cheap embedded hardware such as the Raspberry Pi.
 Several projects are tackling those challenges with web platforms that are designed with embedded devices in mind, such as the Chromium project ^[https://www.chromium.org/Home] and Mozilla Servo ^[https://servo.org/].
 One project that stands out above the rest is WPE: Webkit for embedded ^[https://webkit.org/wpe/].
 WPE is built on the foundation of WebKit: an open source web framework started by Apple that serves as the basis for a variety of web browsers and frameworks, including Google's Blink engine; particularly, WPE is based on WebKitGTK, a web framework for the Linux-Gnome ecosystem.
 According to its stated mission, the WPE project is "designed from the ground-up with performance, small footprint, accelerated content rendering, and simplicity of deployment in mind" [@wpe_wpe_2019].

-The Raspberry Pi is indeed one of WPE's target reference boards and in order to run it natively one must cross-compile the release to the Pi's architecture.
-This is most easily achieved by using a custom modular linux OS platform that is cross-complied from any desktop machine.
+The Raspberry Pi is indeed one of WPE's target reference boards, and in order to run it natively, one must cross-compile the release to the Pi's architecture.
+Cross-compilation is usually done on a custom modular Linux OS platform that can be managed on desktop machines.
 The two most common platforms for embedded hardware are the Yocto project ^[https://www.yoctoproject.org/] and Buildroot ^[https://buildroot.org/].
 While Yocto shines in its ability to install and remove packages after image generation, Buildroot is more lightweight and simple to use and was recommended by one of the WPE developers on the #webkit IRC channel; therefore the chosen solution for running web applications on the Raspberry Pi is WPE on Buildroot.
 The configuration used for generating the Buildroot image is published on Github ^[https://github.com/Avnerus/softbot-buildroot/blob/softbot/configs/raspberrypi3_softbot_defconfig].
-In addition to WPE, Buildroot was compiled with support for the Rust language, GStreamer multimedia and Nginx server.
-Several scripts were added for quick activation of the robot's facilities; the main WPE browser is started with the following code, enabling media extensions, mouse support and a remote debugging facility.
+In addition to WPE, Buildroot was compiled with support for the Rust language, GStreamer multimedia, and Nginx server.
+Several scripts were added for quick activation of the robot's facilities; the main WPE browser is started with the following code, enabling media extensions, mouse support, and a remote debugging facility.
 The chosen web page is then loaded and displayed in full screen on the robot's display:

 ~~~~~~~ {.bash}
 #!/bin/sh